 How It Works

-The following is representative of how all the Photoshop on this site work.
+The following tutorial is representative of how to download and install any Photoshop Actions on this site.

 figure 01